Emergency Services and Volunteers Fund (ESVF)

 • Batteries and e-waste are not allowed in your household bins.
 They have been banned from landfill in Victoria since 2019 and must be disposed of at specialised recycling facilities.

-E-waste is any item that has a battery, cord or plug, and is at the end of its useful life.
+E-waste is any item that has a battery, cord or plug, that is no longer working or wanted.

 This includes many of the following: